 - Status Reports Status reports will be required quarterly.
-If it becomes apparent that the project will not be moving forward after a reasonable time period, the CPC may recommend to the City Council that funds be reprogrammed. - Photographs Before and after photographs must be provided - Project Sign (temporary and/or permanent) A CPA project sign may be required to be posted at the project site, which must be paid out of the CPA funding award.
-The CPC may add the cost of the sign to the project funding award recommendation.
+If it becomes apparent that the project will not be moving forward after a reasonable time period, the CPC may recommend to the City Council that funds be reprogrammed. - Photographs Before and after photographs must be provided - Project Sign (temporary and/or permanent) Permanent signage that identifies that the project receives CPA funding from the City of Salem may be required by the CPC for certain completed construction projects.
+For all construction projects, temporary signage is required while work is underway.
+See the CPA administrator for the current policy.
+CPC staff will provide appropriate language for signage.
+Awarded organizations should work with CPC staff to determine if the City has temporary signage available for use during construction.

 For projects awarded funding, all required permits and approvals must be obtained before construction commences.
 Please check if your project will require permitting or approvals from any City boards or Departments.
-Examples are the Electrical, Engineering, Fire Prevention, Health, and Building Departments, the Cemetery, Conservation, Historical or Park & Recreation

-Commission and/or the Planning Board, Salem Redevelopment Authority or Zoning Board of Appeals.
+Examples are the Electrical, Engineering, Fire Prevention, Health, and Building Departments, the Cemetery, Conservation, Historical or Park & Recreation Commission and/or the Planning Board, Salem Redevelopment Authority or Zoning Board of Appeals.